TIBHannover/2019-10-08-LSE-Hannover/index.md

 language: "de"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)
 latlng: "FIXME"       # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use https://www.latlong.net/)
 humandate: "8. - 10.
 Okt.
 2019"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
-humantime: "FIXME"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
+humantime: "Zeitplan siehe unten"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2019-10-08      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2019-10-10        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Dr. Katrin Leinweber", "You?"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]